MicrosoftDocs/learn/learn-pr/github/contribute-open-source/includes/3-contribute.md

 - Code reviews where you can find detailed feedback on your changes and eventually commit suggestions.
 - Status checks that come, for example, from automated tests that the maintainers might have put in place.
 Status checks can serve different purposes.
 For example, they can ensure that your changes follow the project's rules or that your changes don't break the code.

-After a pull request is created, it can be updated with new commits, comments, or code reviews until the project maintainers make the final decision to approve and merge the pull request or reject the changes and close the pull request.
+After a pull request is created, it can be updated with new commits, comments, or code reviews.
+This process continues until the project maintainers approve and merge the pull request or reject the changes and close the pull request.
 When your pull request is merged, it means that your changes have been integrated into the project's codebase.

 ### Create a pull request step by step

 1. Open the GitHub page of the project you want to contribute to.
 1. Select the **Fork** button to create a copy of the repository on your GitHub account.
-This step is necessary because by default you don't have the permissions to make any changes on a public repository unless it's your own (copy).
+This step is necessary because by default you don't have the permissions to make any changes on a public repository unless it's your own copy.
 By forking the project, you're creating a copy where you can make changes.

     :::image type="content" source="../media/3-fork.png" alt-text="Screenshot showing the Fork button of a GitHub project.":::

-1. Select the **Code** button to get information on how to "clone" the git repository to your local machine.
+1. Select the **Code** button to get information on how to "clone" the Git repository to your local machine.

     :::image type="content" source="../media/3-clone.png" alt-text="Screenshot showing the options for cloning a GitHub project.":::